 Hello happy travelers!

-Since I am returning home for about six weeks during the best weather of an Alaskan calendar year I thought that I would also share what the best things to do in Fairbanks, Alaska if you are planning on visiting during the Summer Solstice, June 21st.
+Since I am returning home for about six weeks during the best weather of an Alaskan calendar year, I thought that I would share the top 5 things to do in Fairbanks, Alaska if you plan to visit during the Summer Solstice, June 21st.

 The week of the solstice is always a fantastic time to visit Alaska, the sun never sets (totally – it gets to twilight but not any darker than that) and the weather couldn’t be better.
 Afternoons of sunshine and 60 degrees, with no humidity and a few mosquitos, you can’t really ask for a better time than that in the Last Frontier.